 If you answered “yes” to the second question…

-1) How might you be contributing to the discord (and toxicity) without realizing it?
+1) How might you be contributing to the discord (and toxicity) without realizing it and what am I not willing to see?

 If you want to transform a toxic relationship into a loving one, it takes having an open heart about what’s possible without painting an unrealistic picture of the other person and combining that with deeply loving yourself.